EmilioBG76/Project03_46W38/README.md

 executed.
 - The `functions_module.py` script contains all the functions definition.
 - The `inputs` directory contains all the input data files provided.
 - The `outputs` directory contains yearly sorted subfolders including wind direction and wind speed distribution for a specific height, besides a AEP summary file.
 - The `src` package includes `functions_module`,`main` and `__init__` python files.
 - The `tests` directory including all the test files fully detailed later in this file.
 - The `examples` directory includes `functions_module.py` and `main.py` scripts.

-## Package Overview (UNDER CONSTRUCTION)
+## Package Overview
 * My package contains main.py and functions_module.py scripts

 1.- The classes defined in `src/functions_module.py` are: